cfpb/consumerfinance.gov/CODE_OF_CONDUCT.md

 - Marital status
 - Uniformed status
 - Membership in a labor organization or union activities
-- Prior equal employment opportunity (EEO) or whistleblower activity, or
+- Prior equal employment opportunity (EEO) or whistleblower activity
 - Any other factor unrelated to your merit

 The policy also forbids harassing conduct, which includes unwelcome conduct based on any (or a combination of) protected traits or characteristics.
 Such conduct may take the form of any of the following: